AnnasMustafaDev/AnnasMustafaDev/README.md

 - 🥾 Love hiking & long nature walks
 - 📸 Photography is therapy
 - ✈️ I travel to explore cultures
-- 💻 And yes — I break code just to fix it cleaner
+- 💻 And yes, I break code just to fix it cleaner

 ## 🌐 Socials: